RobertoRoos/sawIntuitiveResearchKitWiki/dMIB-instrument-info-mod.md

 Reading the instrument info requires

-* a dMIB rev F or newer, and
+* a dMIB rev F or newer, or a modified dMIB rev A-E, and
 * a QLA version 1.4 or newer, and
 * FPGA firmware 7 or newer.